Aleksandr Belyavsky (actor): Private life

 Alexander Belyavsky was married twice.
-In his first marriage, to Valentina Viktorovna he fathered a son, Boris (born on March 22, 1973, drowned aged two) and daughter Nadezhda (born in 1976).
+In his first marriage, to Valentina Viktorovna, he fathered a son, Boris (born on March 22, 1973, drowned aged two) and daughter Nadezhda (born in 1976).
 With his second wife Lyudmila Tikhonovna they had a daughter, Alexandra, born on August 28, 2003, just three months prior to his suffering a stroke.

-After Boris's death they have adopted another son, who committed suicide after being told by neighbors that Alexandr and Lyudmila are not his natural parents.
+After Boris's death they have adopted another son, who committed suicide after being told by neighbors that Alexandr and Lyudmila are not his biological parents.